mainmatter/ember-simple-auth/README.md

 </form>
 ```

+For more examples including custom URLs, JSON payloads, error handling,
+handling of the registered user etc., see the [examples](#examples).

 ## The Server side

 The minimal requirement on the server side is that there is an endpoint for authenticating